You Gotta Have Heart!

 - Gospel: Mark 7:1-8, 14-15, 21-23

 Back to Mark again.
-As you notice, we have left the Bread of Life, the five lovely, wonderful Sundays dedicated to Jesus, our Bread of Life and Light of the World, and now we’re back to basics with Mark.
+As you notice, we have left the Bread of Life — the five lovely, wonderful Sundays dedicated to Jesus, our Bread of Life and Light of the World — and now we’re back to basics with Mark.
 Mark is now going to take us through the rest of the year in this Gospel.
 And as Mark is, one thing can be said of Mark, he’s very practical.

 And so what we find today is Jesus really resting his disciples.
 Apparently they had supper, or perhaps lunch, and then they were kind of gathering a little bit of people around to hear Jesus preach.
 And before Jesus could say anything, the Pharisees from Jerusalem…

-Now Jerusalem is a long way from Galilee, so there was already about sending important officials of the Sanhedrin to hear what Jesus had to say, and, of course, they were going to try to trap him, and perhaps to turn crowds of people away from him.
-So, in the air at this time was a feeling, and Jesus knew it, that he was sort of on trial.
+Now Jerusalem is a long way from Galilee, so there was already about sending important officials of the Sanhedrin to hear what Jesus had to say — and, of course, they were going to try to trap him and perhaps to turn crowds of people away from him — so in the air at this time was a feeling, and Jesus knew it, that he was sort of on trial.

-And so, the Pharisees, the first thing they said was, “We hear that your disciples do not follow the law and the tradition of our people.”
+And so the Pharisees, the first thing they said was, “We hear that your disciples do not follow the law and the tradition of our people.”
 Well this is a very serious criticism.
 This is like saying that he is an outsider, that he is not even a Hebrew.